Evolution of lineage-specific genes

 Role of indels and low-complexity regions (LCRs) in protein evolution

 Low-complexity sequences, including homopolymeric tracts and other short amino acid tandem repeats, are extremely abundant in eukaryotic proteins.
 These sequences may expand or contract rapidly by the action of replication slippage and/or recombination.
-We are performing several analysis to learn about the role of natural selection in shaping the LCR content in several vertebrate genomes.
-We are also investigating the impact of other kinds of short insertions and deletions in the evolution of mammalian proteins.
+We have investigated the role of natural selection in shaping the LCR content in vertebrate genomes and the impact of short insertions and deletions in the evolution of mammalian proteins.

 Radó-Trilla, N., Arató, K., Pegueroles, C., Raya, A., de la Luna, S.*, Albà, M.M.* (2015) Key role of amino acid repeat expansions in the functional diversification of duplicated transcription factors.
 Molecular Biology and Evolution, 32(9):2263-72.